 Most noteworthy, not eating fruits, is the number one reason for dying early (1).

 Milk and dairy aren’t the only options for calcium intake.
-Contrary you better avoid milk, as dairy may increase the risk of certain diseases.
+On the contrary, you better avoid milk, as it may increase the risk of certain diseases and obesity.

 Recommended Daily Intake of Calcium